shufanhe/MyRecipe/docs/iteration_report_6.md

 ----------------
 1. Shufan - Figuring out dependencies among tables, for example if a recipe is deleted what happends to the notification related to it, and where will people be redirected to if they try to click on a recipe that is deleted (notification about the recipe remains even if recipe itself is deleted, people will get a warning message saying that the recipe has been deleted)
 2. Diana - Schema/database, working with queries for tags was a little challenging since I do not have enough experience.
+3. Khanh

 Adjustments to Overall Design
 ----------------
-1. We are going to add recipes to slideshow and recipe of the day work on homepage before the presentation because they would get deleted when we reinitilize the database.
+1. We are going to add recipes to slideshow and recipe of the day work on homepage before the presentation because they would get deleted when we reinitialize the database.

 Helpful Tools & Approaches